akashblackhat/akash.Calculator/README.md

 # akash.Calculator
-This  App Code By programer akashblackhat  Enoj Use this  Script -python python instll your pychrm and run thid code any problam
+This  App Code By programer akashblackhat  Enoj Use this  Script -python install your pychrm and run this code any editor any type problam msg me _ akashram8090as@gmail.com